Brain-Development-and-Disorders-Lab/headsup/unity/README.md

 ## Setup Instructions

-1. Add `HeadsupServer.cs` to a GameObject in your scene
+1. Add `HeadsupServer.cs` to a GameObject in your scene that has an `ExperimentManager` component
 2. Attach `CaptureManager.cs` to your main camera
 3. Configure the capture settings in the Unity Inspector:
    - Set desired resolution
    - Choose image format
    - Configure save settings if needed
-   - Set background color
+   - Set optional object to hide during capture

 ## Notes